zhenglab-PKU/DEPICT/README.md

 The pretrained model weights used to reproduce the results reported in the manuscript are available at:

 https://doi.org/10.6084/m9.figshare.33058595
-Download: model_save.zip

-and extract it into the project directory:
+Download `model_save.zip` and extract it into the project directory:

 ```bash
 unzip model_save.zip -d ./model_save
 ```

 ### Run Inference

 Inference can be performed using the provided pretrained model or a newly trained model.